SZ-ZHANG/ECON900_ps1/README.md

 ## Analysis Results

-In this part, I first use a small R program to clean the dataset.
+Firstly, I use a small R program to clean the dataset.
 I put NA with all missing values.
-All the variables transfer to the proper type for the analysis.
-Also, I separate the gameRank based on quartile.
+All the variables are transferred to the proper type for the analysis.
+Also, I group the gameRank based on quartile.
 A new variable is added.
-The R script and the cleaned data set have been uploaded in the folder parsed results.
+The cleaned data set have been uploaded in the folder parsed results.

 Using python to do the machine learning analysis.
 An analysis report is included in the repository.